zachflower/awesome-open-source-supporters/README.md

 ## Tags

 While many companies use the public repositories feature of GitHub, Bitbucket, and GitLab to determine the Open Source status of a project, there are others who require more verification.
 These companies have been marked with a `requires-approval` tag, indicating that an application process is required to take advantage of their Open Source benefits.

+Some companies make their products available for open source, but only for non-commercial projects.
+These companies have been marked with a `non-commercial` tag.